wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/localfile.rst

     "@source": "myapp"
   }

 .. note:: If a label key already exists in the log data, the configured field value will not be included.
-It is recommended that a unique label key be defined by using a symbol prior to the key name as in *@source*.
+It is recommended that a unique label key is defined by using a symbol prior to the key name as in *@source*.

 target
 ^^^^^^